INMAS-Math/Workshop-01/README.md

 ![Conda info](images/Picture3.png)

-Make sure that the versions of both Python and Anaconda match the version described above and in this window.
+Make sure that the versions of both Python and *conda* match the version described above and in this window.

 ## Opening the Navigator